-A 4K image consists of four 1080p frames transported via four 3G-SDI links.
+An UHD-4K image consists of four 1080p frames transported via four 3G-SDI links.

-Each 1080p frame of a 4K image is called an image quadrant.
+Each 1080p frame of an UHD-4K image is called an image quadrant.
 Each image quadrant is assigned to its corresponding 3G-SDI link in the following sequence: